 Round out your day by sampling award-winning craft beers that celebrate life in the Ozarks at Piney River Taproom Brewery.
 International dining options in Saint Robert include Ichiban Japanese Steakhouse & Hibachi and Spartan Gyros.
 Finally, The Hub Restaurant & Lounge has been dishing out delicious German fare since 1971.

 Spend your second day on our 33 miles of Historic Route 66.
 The famous Mother Road was commissioned in 1926 and incorporated former Missouri Highway 14, which was the main east-west road in Pulaski County at the time.
 We recommend grabbing a copy of the Historic Driving Tours and the Waynesville Walking Tour brochure at our Digital Download page to accompany you.
 Both are available for free at Pulaski County Tourism Bureau & Visitors Center, 137 St. Robert Boulevard, Suite A, Saint Robert.

 After a refreshing night’s sleep at one of Pulaski County’s clean, comfortable lodging options, begin your day with a handmade, premium donut from Master Donuts in Saint Robert or Waynesville, or dive into a classic diner breakfast at Route 66 Diner or Flo’s 66 Diner.

-Follow Missouri Avenue to its junction with Interstate 44 and head east to Exit 169/J Highway.
+Start your day with a stop into the newly renovated Goodwill store then follow Missouri Avenue toward Interstate 44 and head east to Exit 169/J Highway.
 This is the beginning of the Route 66 self-guided tour through Pulaski County.
 The brochure will be your roadmap for your thrifting and antique itinerary throughout Day 2 of your trip.